 History of bilateral relations

-An SDC cooperation office was opened in Bishkek in 1993, and was upgraded to an embassy in 2012.
+A Swiss cooperation office was opened in Bishkek in 1993, which was upgraded to an embassy in November 2012.
 Kyrgyzstan has a mission to the international organisations in Geneva whose ambassador has been accredited to Bern since 1996.

 Joint Chamber of Commerce Switzerland-CIS/Georgia